 Unfortunately, about a week ago I received a few messages with nothing but absolute anger, negativity, and just being downright mean from someone I shouldn’t be hearing these things from.
 However, I have been fortunate enough for that to be the only thing said to me that has been negative about starting a blog.
-I have had the kindest words said to me filled with love and support and I couldn’t be more grateful for that.
+I have had some of the kindest words said to me only filled with love and support and I couldn’t be more grateful for that.

 I typically try not to let these things bother me because that’s giving the other person what they want – a reaction out of me.
 But as a human, mean words can hurt and there’s nothing you can do about how you feel.
 On the other hand, you can handle how you respond to the situation.
 What you do about the negativity thrown at you says a lot about who you are as a person.
 You must rise above the negativity.